-This market analysis was conducted by a local stakeholder team of business and community leaders representing the City of Waupun, the Community Development Authority, the Business Improvement District, the Waupun Area Chamber of Commerce, and the University of Wisconsin-Madison Division of Extension.
+This market analysis was conducted by a local stakeholder team of business and community leaders representing the City of Waupun, the Community Development Authority, the Business Improvement District, and the University of Wisconsin-Madison Division of Extension.
 The stakeholder team provided local knowledge and insight throughout the process.
 This resulted in locally relevant conclusions and recommendations for future directions of the downtown area based on application of data collected.
-While the focus was on downtown, the nearby junction of East Main Street and US-151 was also considered in the analysis.
+While the focus was on downtown, the nearby junction of East Main Street and US 151 was also considered in the analysis.